 SCHA Employers

 SCHA helps your organization navigate the process of hiring justice-impacted individuals.
+See below for resources to support your work.

 For employers all across the spectrum, being able to recruit and retain hard working, qualified, and enthusiastic employees is critical.
 Participating in second chance hiring, and removing traditional barriers to employment for justice-impacted individuals, creates the opportunity for economic security and mobility for justice-impacted residents, but also to build safer and more prosperous communities – a win for all.